The-Quantum/insect_recognition/README.md

 Insect pests are well known to be a major cause of damage to the agricultural crops with important commercial losses [IP102: A Large-Scale Benchmark Dataset for Insect Pest Recognition](https://openaccess.thecvf.com/content_CVPR_2019/papers/Wu_IP102_A_Large-Scale_Benchmark_Dataset_for_Insect_Pest_Recognition_CVPR_2019_paper.pdf).
 Our goal here is to retrained `YOLOv5` model on [IP102](https://github.com/xpwu95/IP102) dataset as it has proven state of the art efficiency on object detection datasets in various contexts.
 We will then evaluate the performances of the newly retrained YOLOv5 and see how it performs in the context of insect detaction and recognition.

 # Getting started
-To execute this repositoy on your local computer, the first step is to clone it.
+To run this code on your local computer, the first step is to clone the repositoy.
 To do so, execute the following code.
 ```
 git clone https://github.com/The-Quantum/insect_recognition.git
 ```